• Skip to primary navigation

 • Use a bit of gel stain to darken the wood.

-• Hot glued the trees into the bases so they can stand.
+• Hot glue the trees into the bases so they can stand upright.

-• Hot glue similar sized twigs several inches up the trunk.
+• Hot glue similar sized twigs several inches up the tree trunk.

 • Leave enough room to show some of the bottom of the trunk.